Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 "Do you not have any yourself?"

 "Not yet."
-Vakno sniffed. *"Some* of us practice science with finesse and focus.
-We don’t...brute-force our way to a result through ill-considered abduction schemes or archaeological vandalism."
+Vakno sniffed. "*Some* of us practice science with finesse and focus.
+We don’t... brute-force our way to a result through ill-considered abduction schemes or archaeological vandalism."

 "I have yet to witness any of this science of yours."